ggonnella/fastsubtrees/docs/CLI.md

 ## Subtree queries

-### Querying node identifiers

-The subcommand ``fastsubtrees query`` loads a tree representation from file and performs a subtree IDs query to return a list of IDs of the subtree under a given node.
+The subcommand ``fastsubtrees query`` loads a tree representation from file and performs a subtree query to return a list of node IDs and/or attributes of the subtree under a given node.

 To run the query, two parameters are required:
 - `tree`: File containing the tree.
-It is the output of **fastsubtrees construct** (eventually modified by other subcommands).
 - `subtreeroot`: ID of the root of the subtree for which the IDs have to be queried

-## Querying attribute values

-For query the values of an attribute in a subtree, ``fastsubtrees attr query`` is used.
+For query the values of an attribute in a subtree, the attribute names are passed as further arguments, after the subtree root argument.

-Three parameters are mandatory to run the query:
-- `tree`: File containing the tree.
-It is the output of **fastsubtrees construct** (eventually modified by other subcommands).
-- `attribute`: Name of the attribute to query; it can be also a comma-separated list of multiple attributes
-- `subtreeroot`: ID of the root of the subtree for which the values have to be queried

-By default, only the attribute values are displayed, one node per line, only for nodes for which at least one value exists.
-To display the node ID alongside the values, use the option ``--ids``.
-To display also the results (``None``) also for nodes for which no value exists, use the option ``--nones``.
-If ``--ids`` is used or multiple attributes are specified, the output is tabular and a header line is output, which summarizes the content of each column.
+The output is tabular and a header line is output, which summarizes the content of each column.

+To hide the node IDs when attributes are printed, use the option ``--attributes-only``.
+In this case, only nodes for which some attribute value exists are shown, unless the option ``--show-none`` is used.